 The coal refuse reclamation to energy industry delivers substantial economic and environmental benefits as a vital partner in the effort to address the problems associated with AML sites.
-In Pennsylvania alone, over the past 30 years this industry has removed more than 225 million tons of coal refuse, reclaimed at least 7,200 acres of mine-scarred land and restored over 1,200 miles of impaired streams, but there is still more work to be done.
+In Pennsylvania alone, over the past 30 years this industry has removed more than 225 million tons of coal refuse, reclaimed at least 7,200 acres of mine-scarred lands and restored over 1,200 miles of impaired streams, but there is still more work to be done.

 The industry also represents a major source of economic activity and family-sustaining employment.
 The facilities in Pennsylvania alone produce \$615 million in annual economic benefit, supporting 3,000 Full-Time Equivalent (FTE) jobs annually.
-These benefits are concentrated in historic coal communities that face existing challenges in generating economic opportunities for residents.
+These benefits are concentrated in historic coal communities that face significant existing challenges.